EspeoBlockchain/gardener-server/docs/getting-started.rst

   git clone https://github.com/EspeoBlockchain/gardener-monitor.git

-Running blockchain - Server
+Running the test blockchain - Ganache
 ---------------------------

 Before we will get information from external sources to our blockchain, we have to run it first.
-Let's use ganache for it.
 First of all, copy server variables from template:
 ::

   make copy-env

 After that, we can run our blockchain.
-Let's use ganache for it:
+Let's use Ganache for it:
 ::

   make ganache